 Considering what sight you must see in Beijing?
+Wondering what is Beijing famous for?
 Here is a pretty good beginning.
 Beijing is an exciting capital city with some of the most spectacular sights anywhere.
 I worked in China on and off for many years.
 I spent a lot of time in Beijing and came to see it almost as a second home.

 Eventually, I started seeing Beijing as two cities: one containing the magnificent highlights you must see in Beijing that you will read about here and another, more off-the-beaten-track city which allows you little glimpses of Beijing’s soul.
 You can read about that other Beijing here.
 Meanwhile, enjoy the must-see Beijing highlights below.

 Built during the Ming Dynasty in the early 1400s, the Forbidden City was the home and central administration point of China’s Emperors during the Ming and Qing dynasties.
 Spanning 180 acres in the center of the city, it is considered the heart of Beijing.
 This is one of those places where it is well worth getting an audio guide to tell you the interesting stories behind this most magnificent of Beijing highlights.
 You could also hire one of the English-speaking guides found outside the main gate.
 Spend several hours at least to do the City justice as the complex has 980 buildings.
 The Forbidden City also houses the Palace Museum, not one of the most impressive as much of the art was carted away to Taiwan by the Nationalists after the 1949 Revolution when mainland China and Taiwan parted company.

 THE GREAT WALL IS A MUST- SEE IN BEIJING